Akasaka International Law, Patent & Accounting Office.

 User’s Mindset:

-• Users are more likely to claim, “We didn’t know,” or, “Why didn’t you confirm with us?”
+• They are likely to claim, “We didn’t know.”

 Basic Concepts:

-• Story Points: A unit for estimating workload and complexity.
+• Story Points: A unit to size up a task.

 Practical Tips: